agile-ts/agile/CONTRIBUTING.md

   √ @agile-ts/logger
 ```
 Select the packages where something has changed,
-and the version needs to be incremented.
+and thus, the version needs to be incremented.
 ```ts
 �  Which packages should have a major bump? ...
 √ all packages